vominhtri231/Notes/Database/Oracle/Architecture/Component.md

 ## Java pool - Stream pool
 Java pool contains Java classes used by the database.
-Stream pool reponsible for streaming the data.
+Stream pool responsible for streaming the data.